 Angelica MartinezAdministration ClerkPhone: 505 747 6014505 629 3216 Work Cell

 Shannon MartinezR.A.C.E.
 Life Skills/Student Outreach & ServicesPhone: 505 747 6015505 614 4297 Work Cell

 - Community Service

-Students are required to undergo a drug screening at our expense, prior to job placement.
-We attempt to find a match for the student and the business.
+If participants complete training in each of the listed bullet points, they will receive a certificate of completion from our program.
+The ultimate hope is that the participant gains a paid job placement within the community.
+Participants are required to undergo a drug screening at our expense, prior to job placement.
+We attempt to find a match for the participant and the business.
 However, we do not pay student salaries.
 We partner with community businesses, who are willing to host a Project R.A.C.E. participant and eventually employ them!